vcerny01/website/content/notes/steve-jobs/_index.md

    - **Published**: 2011
    - [TOC](https://library.villanova.edu/Find/Record/1339444/TOC)

 Good biography, certainly worth your time.
 Also an interesting overview of some technological innovation in the second half of the 20th century.
 Notes I made are rather practical, except for the note about Jobs himself.
-(It was the first year of covid, so I wrote a long note about him)